-This solution is for Key Issue #5 and addresses AIML model distribution (e.g., transfer) management and configuration.
+This solution is for Key Issue #5 and addresses AIML model distribution (e.g., transfer) management and configuration; the solution also addresses Key Issue #3 (open issue #5) on distribution of the model information to FL members.

 A UE may need to switch an AIML model adaptively based on task and environment variations [10].
 Since AIML models are diverse and the UE has limited storage (e.g., cannot store all possible AIML models), it can be determined that a UE may benefit from AIML model distribution from a network endpoint.
 In other words. an AIML model can be distributed from a NW endpoint to a UE when the UE needs it to adapt to the changed AIML tasks and environments.